Sunday 17 August 1941

 Future History: John Wesley Powell is born in Lakeland, Florida.
 As "Boog" Powell, he becomes a Major League baseball player best known for his years on the Baltimore Orioles.
 He wins the American League Most Valuable Player award in 1970 and plays on championship teams in Baltimore in 1966 and 1970.
 Boog Powell retires in 1977.
 Boog later explains that "Boog" is a shortening of "bugger," an affectionate nickname for children in the South.

 Fritz Wepper is born in Munich, Germany.
-He becomes a well-known German actor in the late 1950s and plays Inspector Harry Klein in crime series "Derrick."
+He becomes a well-known German actor in the late 1950s and plays Inspector Harry Klein in the crime series "Derrick."

 Francesco Columbu is born in Ollolai, Sardinia.
 He becomes a renowned bodybuilder who wins Mr. Olympia in 1976 and 1981.
 He alternates titles with Arnold Schwarzenegger, who wins the 1980 Mr. Olympia, and the two become friends, with Columbu serving as Schwarzenegger's best man during his marriage to Maria Shriver.
 Columbu generally is considered to be Schwarzenegger's most famous contemporaneous bodybuilding competitor.
 Like Schwarzenegger, Columbu branches out into acting, appearing in movies such as "Conan the Barbarian" (1982) and "Ancient Warriors" (2003), as well as television shows and commercials.
 Schwarzenegger appoints Columbu to the California Board of Chiropractic Examiners, where he serves from February 2006 to January 2014.